 In tech manufacturing, however, the problem is compounded by the extremely fast-moving pace of the technology itself.
 What’s here today could be gone tomorrow, replaced by something faster, meaner, and less expensive.

-But as Erana alludes to, visibility alone won’t solve these issues.
-It must be coupled with tools like business intelligence (BI) and robust KPIs to have the impact that tech M&D businesses need.
+Visibility alone won’t solve these issues.
+It must be coupled with tools like business intelligence (BI) and robust KPIs to have the impact that tech manufacturing and distribution businesses need.

 - Transparency: More Than A Buzzword